-If you are planning a dream vacation in Italy and wondering what are the top things to do in Milan, this is the perfect itinerary for you!
+If you are planning a dream vacation in Italy and wondering what are the top things to do in Milan for 2 days, this is the perfect itinerary for you!
 This extensive travel guide covers how to maximize 2 days in Milan, Italy, including the top things to do, the best places to stay, the best way to explore the city, and more.

-I have visited Milan a couple of times, and it never gets old – Just like Florence and Venice, Milan should be included in any Italy Itinerary.
+I have visited Milan a couple of times, and it never gets old – Just like Florence, Venice, and Rome, Milan should be included in any Italy Itinerary.
 Milan offers such a unique mix of a big city with the charm of the quaint neighborhoods to be explored.

 With this 2 Days in Milan itinerary, you will explore some of the most beautiful places, magnificent tours, and ancient architecture.
-Here you can find the best ways to get around Milan, a very handy neighborhood guide, with the best areas to stay in Milan, and you need to know to plan a perfect weekend in Milan.
+Here you can find the best ways to get around Milan, a very handy neighborhood guide, with the best areas to stay in Milan, a very helpful FAQ at the end, and all you need to know to plan a perfect weekend in Milan.
 So, let’s dive into how you can spend 2 days in Milan and Buona Giornata!

 - Things to do in Milan in 2 Days Itinerary